 • OVERVIEW •

-Author, educator, and NYC busker Philip Toshio Sudo (1958-2002) included this power-chord drone in his famous 1997 book Zen Guitar, intended as a gateway to spontaneous improvisation for beginners.
-I applaud his participative philosophy, and the general freedom of the tuning…but you gotta be careful not to ruin the Zen calm by snapping the 3str as you raise it…
+Author, educator, and NYC busker Philip Toshio Sudo (1958-2002) included this two-tone drone in his famous 1997 book Zen Guitar, intended as a gateway to spontaneous improvisation for beginners.
+I applaud his participative philosophy, and the general freedom of the tuning…but you gotta be careful not to ruin the calm by snapping the raised 3str.

 Sudo later became known for applying Zen principles to his experience of terminal cancer.
 In his words, “my main creative focus during this process has been on making music…I’ve been bringing my laptop computer with me to chemo, and recording musical compositions while the chemo’s being administered…”.